 - Visit other EU institutions, bodies and agencies

 - EU institution open-door days – annually in May

 - European Commission libraries in Brussels and Luxembourg (researchers only)

-- European Commission historical archives in Brussels (open to the public)
+- Historical archives of the Commission of the Commission Brussels (open to the public)

 - European Commission Luxembourg Information Centre (open to the public, website in French only)